 Submitted by Sara Linder

-In a medium mixing bowl, whisk together the flour, ginger, cardamom, salt and baking powder.
+In a medium bowl, sift together the almond flour, coconut flour, baking powder and salt.